 What You’ll Learn in Real Estate School

-You’ll also get a crash course on important legislation, legal theories, and usually even a little history and sociology.
+Generally, you’ll learn plenty of terms and definitions, maybe even ones you hear often but aren’t exactly sure what they mean.
+You’ll also get a crash course on important legislation, legal theories, and usually a little history and sociology.
 At the end of your prelicensing courses, you will have a solid understanding of the laws and regulations that govern real estate both at a federal and state level.

 How to Choose a Real Estate School